ibm-cloud-docs/text-to-speech/symbols.md

 ```
 {: codeblock}

 In the definitions, the letters represent specific sounds of US English speech.
-A `.` (period) signals the beginning of a new syllable, and the digits `1` and `0` indicate syllable stress.
+A `.` (period, IPA Unicode `002E`) signals the beginning of a new syllable, and the digits `1` and `0` indicate syllable stress.
 For more information, see [Specifying syllables](#syllables).

 ### Speech sound symbols
 {: #intro-SPRs-symbols}